ProbabiliSaaS/docs/cf_commands/index.md

 ---
 title: "Cuckoo Filter"
 description: Cuckoo Filter Commands
-nav_order: 2
+nav_order: 3
 has_children: true
 ---

 # Commands

-## Efficient Cuckoo Filter Features
+## Approximate Membership Filter

-Efficient Cuckoo Filter (PCF) is a proprietary variant of Cuckoo Filter.
+Approximate Membership Filter (AMF) is a proprietary variant of filter similar to bloom and cuckoo filters.
 It supports sliding windows functionality which expire entries after a set time.
+Alternatively, it can expired old entries when the filter reaches capacity so there is no need to scale up.

 This allows new use cases such as:

 * Time-sensitive deduplication.
+* Tracking users exposure to different ad campaigns.
 * Clear old filter members.
 * Get age of a member.